getlantern/lantern/README.md

 ![screenshot](https://www.getlantern.org/static/img/dl-mac_setup.png)

 To run Lantern from source, you need Maven and Java installed.
-The Lantern developers use Oracle's Java 1.6 SDK, but other SDKs may work.
+The source code is compatible with Java 1.6 and above.

 Then you can run: